oracal/oracal.github.com/source/_posts/2013-06-29-binary-message-format-c-plus-plus-examples.markdown

 Conclusion
 ----------

 In the world of dynamic languages msgpack seems like a very good choice for use with messaging.
-I haven't gone through it here, but it can easily convert the dynamic languages standard containers (maps and arrays) into a msgpack binary message without too much problem, and in a really effecient way.
+I haven't gone through it here, but it can easily convert the dynamic languages standard containers (maps and arrays) into a msgpack binary message without too much problem, and in a really efficient way.
 The problem with the use of this library with static languages is that it requires hacks and quite a lot of boilerplate code to get around the static limitation that appear when message structure becomes more complicated.

 I think c++ is where protobuf really shines.
 It provides a very simple api to a complicated problem as well as a list of interesting features such as default values, extensions and message validation and the only limitation is the fact that protobuf schemas (and the respective generated code) have to stay consistent wherever the messaging is used.